Field Trip Opportunities

 Field Trip Length: 1-2 hours

-Additional Information: The Tacoma Youth Symphony presents 2 concerts on the morning of January 31.
+Additional Information: The Tacoma Youth Symphony presents 2 concerts (one at 10am and 11:30am) on the morning of February 6th.
 Times fill up quickly so reserve your spot as early as possible!

 Field Trip 2: Symphonic Orchestra Festival (SOF)